 - Phase II: after the qualifying exam

-When joining the PhD program of IST Austria, students are not part of any specific research group.
+When joining the PhD program of ISTA, students are not part of any specific research group.

 During the first phase, students:

 - Do three rotations with three different professors (lasting approx. two months each)

 - Find a PhD supervisor (a professor at ISTA)

 – the supervisor(s)

 – two other thesis committee members (one of whom must be external)